 i.
-Allowance for the personal needs of the waiver participant (select one):

-0 SSI Standard

-0 Optional State Supplement standard

-0 Medically Needy Income Standard

-х The special income level for institutionalized persons

-0 % of the Federal Poverty Level

-0 The following dollar amount: \$ If this amount changes, this item will be revised

-0 The following formula is used to determine the needs allowance:

-0 Other (specify):
+A i.
+Allowance for the personal needs of the waiver participant (select one): 0 SSI Standard 0 Optional State Supplement stan dard 0 Medically Needy Income Stand lard X The special income level for ins stitutionalized j persons 0 % of the Federal Pover ty Level 0 The following dollar amount: \$ If this amount changes, this item will be revised 0 The following formula is used t o determine the e needs allowance: 0 Other (specify): waiver participant with a community spouse is vidual's maintenance allowance under 42 CFR

-ii.
-If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
+§435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.
 Select one: X Allowance is the same 0 Allowance is different.
-Explanation of difference: Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified section $1902(r)(1)$ of the Act: a.
-I .
-Health insurance premiums, deductibles and co-insurance charges.
-1 Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.
+Explanation of difference: Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified section 1902(r)(1) of the Act: b.
+1 Health insurance premiums, deductibles and co-insurance charges.
+Necessary medical or remedial care expenses recognized under State law but not covered under the State's Medicaid plan, subject to reasonable limits that the State may establish on the amounts of these expenses.
 Select one: 0 The State does not establish reasonable limits.
-The State does not establish reasonable mints.
+X The State uses the same reasonable limits as are used for regular (non-spousal) post-eligibility.